 BOOK NOW Times: 14.30 | 18.00

 Amanda Coogan: Long Now is an exploration of Coogan’s durational performance art practice.
-The film captures Coogan during a gruelling six week live durational exhibition, I’ll sing you a song from around the town.
-Hosted in Dublin’s RHA Gallery, the...
+The film captures Coogan during a gruelling six week live durational exhibition, I’ll sing you a song from...
 Read More

 Pickups, the new film directed by Jamie Thraves, is about a man called Aidan (conveniently played by Aidan Gillen) who is suffering from insomnia, back trouble, and the breakdown of his marriage.
 Aidan finds solace in a number of strangers...
 Read More

 There will be Open Captioned (OC) screenings of Loving on Wednesday, February 15th at 18.10 and Thursday, February 16th at 13.00.
 Audio Description (AD) will be available on all screenings.

 1958, Virginia: Richard Loving (Joel...
 Read More